ballerina-platform/module-ballerinax-twilio/twilio/Package.md

 # Twilio Connector

-Allows you to access the Twilio REST API
+Allows connecting the Twilio REST API.

 Twilio connector provides a Ballerina API to access the Twilio REST API.
 This connector provides facility to send SMS,